Truist Financial Corp Sells 8,561 Shares of Shell plc (NYSE:SHEL)

-Truist Financial Corp cut its holdings in shares of Shell plc (NYSE:SHEL – Free Report) by 3.6% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Truist Financial Corp trimmed its position in Shell plc (NYSE:SHEL – Free Report) by 3.6% during the first quarter, according to its most recent 13F filing with the SEC.
 The fund owned 230,605 shares of the energy company’s stock after selling 8,561 shares during the period.
-Truist Financial Corp’s holdings in Shell were worth $13,269,000 at the end of the most recent quarter.
+Truist Financial Corp’s holdings in Shell were worth $13,269,000 as of its most recent filing with the SEC.

 A number of other hedge funds have also recently bought and sold shares of SHEL.
 Householder Group Estate & Retirement Specialist LLC bought a new position in Shell in the 1st quarter valued at $25,000.
 Corrado Advisors LLC bought a new position in Shell in the 4th quarter valued at $30,000.
-America First Investment Advisors LLC bought a new position in Shell in the 1st quarter valued at $32,000.
-Venturi Wealth Management LLC bought a new position in Shell in the 1st quarter valued at $32,000.
+America First Investment Advisors LLC acquired a new position in shares of Shell in the 1st quarter valued at $32,000.
+Venturi Wealth Management LLC acquired a new position in shares of Shell in the 1st quarter valued at $32,000.
 Finally, Concord Wealth Partners acquired a new position in shares of Shell in the 4th quarter valued at $38,000.
 8.52% of the stock is currently owned by institutional investors.

+SHEL has been the topic of a number of analyst reports.
+Piper Sandler cut their price target on Shell from $75.00 to $67.00 in a research note on Tuesday, June 13th.
+Morgan Stanley raised Shell from an “underweight” rating to an “equal weight” rating in a research note on Wednesday, June 21st.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $2,385.20.

 Shell Stock Performance